fwa785/CarND-PID-Control-Project/README.md

 ## Introduction

-This project uses PID to control the steering of the vehicle so the vehicle can stay in the track.
+This project uses PID algorithm to control the steering of the vehicle so the vehicle can stay in the track.
 The source code can be found at [here](https://github.com/fwa785/CarND-PID-Control-Project).

-PID algorithm has three components to adjust the steering:
+The steering is set to: steering = -Kp * cte - Kd * (cte-prev_cte) - Ki * SUM(cte).
+There are three components:
-* P component for proportional adjustment
+* P component for proportional adjustment: -Kp * cte
-* I component for integral adjustment
+* I component for integral adjustment: -Ki * SUM(cte)
-* D component for differential adjustment
+* D component for differential adjustment: -Kd *(cte-prev_cte)

 ## P-Component